xspager/Cedar_tools/README.md

 ```
 **[TODO: Add my ImHex patter files that I attempted to put toguether to explore the fonts]**

-## Some notes
+> [!NOTE]

-- The "!2" in the end of the font files is an artefact of the versioning system used by the archives, the two means it is the second version of that particular file.
+> The "!2" in the end of the font files is an artefact of the versioning system used by the archives, the two means it is the second version of that particular file.

+> [!NOTE]
-- There's a lot of documentation in the archives and at bitsavers.org and probably copies of the Cedar environment source code out there besides the one at the Computer History Museum, like this one at the internet archive https://archive.org/details/bitsavers_xeroxparcteriencesCreatingaPortableCedar_1335085/page/n3/mode/2up they just need to be studied systematically.
+> There's a lot of documentation in the archives and at bitsavers.org and probably copies of the Cedar environment source code out there besides the one at the Computer History Museum, like this one at the internet archive https://archive.org/details/bitsavers_xeroxparcteriencesCreatingaPortableCedar_1335085/page/n3/mode/2up they just need to be studied systematically.

+> [!CAUTION]
-- I don't guarantee all information here is precise and correct and I welcome corrections.
+> I don't guarantee all information here is precise and correct and I welcome corrections.